-Maybe you tried cleansing your Selenite in water only to see it has dissolved.
+Maybe you tried cleansing your Selenite in water only to see it has lost its definition and brightness.

-Or maybe you placed your favorite deep, dark Uruguayan Amethyst crystal in the windowsill and later discovered that it had faded.
+Or maybe you placed your favorite deep, dark Uruguayan Amethyst crystal on the windowsill and later discovered that it had faded.

 So why exactly does this happen?
 Well, photons found in UV rays (the kind of light emitted from the sun) fade your colorful crystals over time.